 Law is a system of rules established by authority, society, or custom.
 Unlike etiquette, violations of the law carry penalties such as imprisonment, fines, community service, death, dismemberment, or banishment.

 Each society has its consequences for law violations.
-In Middle Eastern societies, robbers may have a hand amputated, whereas Western societies favor imprisonment.
+In Middle Eastern societies, robbers may have a hand amputated, whereas Western societies favour imprisonment.

-Because severe penalties may result from violating the law, the law must be clearly identifiable so everyone can know the boundaries separating legal and illegal behavior.
+Because severe penalties may result from violating the law, the law must be clearly identifiable so everyone can know the boundaries separating legal and illegal behaviour.

 Also Read: Problem Solving | All Skills You Need To Know